 How I do my computing

 The X220 was originally for Linux, but is now a Windows XP box.
-The MBA can't run anything older than Sierra, so I got a 2012 Mac Mini and downgraded it to OS X 10.8.
+Since the 2015 Air can't run anything older than Sierra, I got a 2012 Mac Mini and downgraded it to OS X 10.8.
 The Ryzen PC dual boots Windows 10 Pro and Ubuntu 22.04.
 The MacBooks run macOS Monterey.